Royals extend winning streak to seven games with 8-1 victory at Tampa Bay Rays

 The Rays’ lead was short lived.
 Lugo silenced the Tampa Bay offense throughout the rest of his start.
 He allowed four hits, two walks and registered three strikeouts in seven innings.

+“I thought it went okay,” Lugo said.
+“I felt like I had to battle tonight as I didn’t feel like I had my best stuff.
+But, you know, I stayed in the zone, got some contact and defense played great behind me.”

 Lugo earned his eighth victory this season.
-Meanwhile, the Royals supplied him with enough offense to keep their momentum rolling.
+And the Royals supplied him with enough offense to keep their momentum rolling.

 The Royals hit two home runs in the game.
 In the fifth, Royals second baseman Michael Massey hit a three-run homer off Rays reliever Tyler Alexander.